GallowayLabMIT/protocols/docs/bootcamp/iap/environment_check.rst

    so it is not tracked by ``git``!
 [KEG: This just involves adding the file 'env' to the ".gitignore' file]

 .. note::
-   If you get get an error message about not having permission to run scripts, you may need to change your execution policy.
+   If you get an error message about not having permission to run scripts, you may need to change your execution policy.

       On Windows:

       1. Open PowerShell on administrator mode.
       2. Type "set-ExecutionPolicy RemoteSigned" and press Enter.
       3. Select "Y" to confirm.

    Now you should be able to run scripts.

 1. Activate the virtual environment, and install the listed dependencies with ``pip install -r requirements.txt``.
 [Note: "requirements.txt" can be found in the protocol repo]